 Core Services Layer

-The following sections describe some of the key technologies available in the Core Services layer.
+The following sections describe some of the high-level features available in the Core Services layer.

-Introduced in iOS 5, iCloud storage lets your application write user documents and data to a central location and access those items from all of a user’s computers and iOS devices.
-Making a user’s documents ubiquitous using iCloud means that a user can view or edit those documents from any device without having to sync or transfer files explicitly.
-Storing documents in a user’s iCloud account also provides a layer of safety for that user.
+iCloud storage lets your app write user documents and data to a central location.
+Users can then access those items from all of their computers and iOS devices.
+Making a user’s documents ubiquitous using iCloud means that users can view or edit those documents from any device without having to sync or transfer files explicitly.
+Storing documents in a user’s iCloud account also provides a layer of safety for users.
 Even if a user loses a device, the documents on that device are not lost if they are in iCloud storage.

-There are two ways that applications can take advantage of iCloud storage, each of which has a different intended usage:
+There are two ways that apps can take advantage of iCloud storage, each of which has a different intended usage:

-iCloud key-value data storage—Use this feature to share small amounts of data among instances of your application.
+iCloud key-value data storage.
+Use this feature to share small amounts of data among instances of your app.

-Most applications will use iCloud document storage to share documents from a user’s iCloud account.
-This is the feature that users think of when they think of iCloud storage.
-A user cares about whether documents are shared across devices and can see and manage those documents from a given device.
-In contrast, the iCloud key-value data store is not something a user would see.
-It is a way for your application to share very small amounts of data (tens of kilobytes) with other instances of itself.
-Applications should use this feature to store noncritical application data, such as preferences, rather than important application data.
+Most apps use iCloud document storage to share documents from a user’s iCloud account.
+(This is the feature that users think of when they think of iCloud storage.)
+Users care about whether documents are shared across devices and whether they can see and manage those documents from a given device.
+In contrast, the iCloud key-value data store is not something users would see.
+Instead, it is a way for your app to share very small amounts of data (tens of kilobytes) with other instances of itself.
+Apps should use this feature to store noncritical app data, such as preferences, rather than important app data.

-For an overview of how you incorporate iCloud support into your application, see iCloud Design Guide.
+For an overview of how you incorporate iCloud support into your app, see iCloud Design Guide.

 In iOS, blocks are commonly used in the following scenarios: